WEAK CLIPPER BRINGS SNOW, 1-2″ FOR NORTHWOODS LESS FARTHER SOUTH

 THURSDAY: N/NE 5-15 MPH

 FRIDAY: Mostly cloudy.
-Light snow to the southeast.
-HIGH: 34 LOW: 23
+Light snow to the south/east of Lake Winnebago.
+HIGH: 35 LOW: 21

 Copyright 2023 WBAY.
 All rights reserved.